-This January and February, National Heritage Board (NHB) will be running an array of programmes and events for you and your family!
+This February & March, National Heritage Board (NHB) will be running an array of programmes and events for you and your family!

 Museum Roundtable Hongbao Campaign 2026